-Although the sector is relatively new, a 2017 Asian Venture Philanthropy Network report noted a figure of 2 million social enterprises in India, 51,000 in Japan and 60,000 in the Philippines.
-Should the social enterprise model prosper, it could create significant advances for the leadership of women in business in Asia.
-However, the model has been criticized for a high failure rate and a focus on consequences rather than causes of social problems.
+Although the sector is relatively new, a 2017 Asian Venture Philanthropy Network report noted a figure of 2 million social enterprises in India, 51,000 in Japan and 60,000 in the PhilCorporate foundations engaged in giving are likely to face greater scrutiny as public interest increases in the company's social and environmental impact. ippines.
+Should the social enterprise model prosper, it could create significant advances for the leadership of women in business in Asia.21 However, the model has been criticized for a high failure rate22 and a focus on consequences rather than causes of social problems.